yonigottesman/cursor-talk-to-figma-mcp/readme.md

 Thanks to [@dusskapark](https://github.com/dusskapark) for contributing the bulk text replacement feature.
 Here is the [demo video](https://www.youtube.com/watch?v=j05gGT3xfCs).

+**Instance Override Propagation**

+Propagate component instance overrides from a source instance to multiple target instances with a single command.
+This feature dramatically reduces repetitive design work when working with component instances that need similar customizations.
+Check out our [demo video](https://youtu.be/uvuT8LByroI).

 ## Manual Setup and Installation

 ### MCP Server: Integration with Cursor